Bonds versus collectives for higher rate taxpayers

 - In some cases it may be that the desired underlying investment is only available through one or a restricted number of investment wrappers.

 In summary, tax, charges and choice of underlying investment together will influence the choice of wrapper on financial grounds.
-We have deliberately given greatest attention to tax in this article.

 Where "non-financial" benefits like administrative simplicity or ease of holding in trust are delivered by a product that does not seem to provide the optimum financial return the difference in expected financial return will represent the "price" for these benefits and the investor will have a clear "cost/benefit" decision to make.